Onepager

 Onepager is a subscription web service that allows users to create HTML5, mobile-friendly websites using a "drag and drop" editor.
 The service offers both free and premium subscriptions which include both website hosting and website building tools.
 Onepager has a variety of website templates to choose from and users can also connect a domain they own or purchase one within the tool.

-Onepager competes with Wix, Weebly, and Yola.
+Onepager competes with Wix, Weebly, Site.pro and Yola.

 History

 Onepager was founded by Eric Tarn, Yin Yin Chan, Matthew Moore, and Matt Shampine in August 2011.
 The company is located in New York City and is backed by angel investors including Daniel Eskapa and Mark Birch.
 The team's goal for the service is to enable the millions of small businesses without websites to establish a simple and easy-to-build website.

 In December 2012, Onepager launched the ability for freelancers and agencies to create multiple sites under one account.
 Subscribers are allowed to add additional users and enable white-labeling of the interface.